 This also ties into how much space you need!
 Busy schedules may simply just need a bigger planner.

-Now, let’s talk about some awesome planners out there.
+Now, let’s talk about some awesome planners out there for mom.
 Be sure to scroll through this whole list, because I guarantee you’ll find a planner you never knew about before now!

 The Family Organizer is one of the go to mom planners out there.